Who should audition for Camerata?...

 Audition slots for new and returning singers are scheduled in advance by e-mailing Camerata conductor, Dr. Stephen Caracciolo.
 Last minute auditions are welcome by placing your name on the audition time sign-up sheet posted outside of PAHB 254 during the first week of school.

 What do you prepare for the audition?

 During the audition time, your instrument will be checked for range, vocal color, and flexibility.
 In addition you will be asked some rudimentary score reading questions and do some sight singing.

-The piece to prepare for the audition is the Sanctus movement from John Rutter's Requiem.
+The piece to prepare for the audition is Thus Nature Rejoicing by Henry Purcell.
 Camerata will perform this movement in the Fall.
 Everything you need to be successful at the audition is provided below.
-Listen to the Performance Video then learn your part using the Printed Music and the Part Tracks to help you.
+Listen to the Performance Video then learn your part using the Printed Music and the Part

-Listen to a choir and orchestra perform the Sanctus Movement from John Rutter's Requiem here so you can learn your part, the Latin pronunciation, and the overall style of singing and phrasing.
-If you are a Soprano learn the S2 part.
+Listen to a choir and orchestra perform Thus Nature Rejoicing by Henry Purcell here so you can learn your part, the flair of British English, and the overall style of singing and phrasing.
+Your part begins at counter 1:25.

 Where are Camerata auditions?